Google’s EEAT algorithm update: Experience

 What is the EEAT Algorithm

-EEAT is an updated version of Google’s EAT algorithm.
-It stands for Experience, Expertise, Authority & Trust.
-It is used to assess how accurate and reliable website content is based on the experience, expertise, authority and trustworthiness of the website owner and content author.
+Google’s EEAT algorithm is an updated version of its EAT algorithm.
+It stands for Experience, Expertise, Authority, and Trust.
+It is used to assess how accurate and reliable website content is based on the experience, expertise, authority, and trustworthiness of the website owner and content author.

-Trust is the most important factor within Google’s framework and considers how accurate, honest, safe, and reliable a web page is.
+Trust is the most important factor within Google’s framework and it considers how accurate, honest, safe, and reliable a web page is.
+Above all else, Google wants to serve quality, authoritative and ‘safe’ information to its users; EEAT provides a framework to ensure content meets these standards.

 - Include photos/ videos of your work